E314c/E134cSecurityBoxes/README.md

 This box system will include a number of demos, which can be see in the `/demoScripts` of this repository.
 This folder is also mounted as `/demoScripts` within the kali box so you have access to them.
 More demos will be added over time!

+## Shared folders.
+Both the __ubuntu__ and __kali__ instances have folders that are shared between the host OS and the VM.
+On the host machine they are the `./ubuntuFiles/` and `./kaliFiles/` directories.
+Within the respective machines they will be mounted on `/hostShare`